Fate of Quantum Anomalies for 1d lattice chiral fermion with a simple non-Hermitian Hamiltonian: Discussion and Conclusion

-Finally, we want to discuss the possible experimental implementation of our non-hermitian model.
-The non-hermitian lattice model may be realized with ultracold atoms in optical lattices.
+Finally, let us address the problem of possible experimental implementations of our non-hermitian lattice model.
+It is known that the non-hermitian lattice model may be realized with ultracold atoms in optical lattices.
 By taking the gauge field $A_1=\pi/a$ in eqn. \eqref{Hamiltonian}, this model matches exactly the eqn.
-F(4) in Ref.~\cite{Gong2018} with $\kappa=-2J=1/a$, which has been proposed to be realizable in a system consists of two parallel fine-tuning optical lattices.
-Alternatively, the model can also be simulated with electric circuits with diodes that induce left-right asymmetry and electrical inductors for the imaginary chemical potential ~\cite{PhysRevB.99.201411,PhysRevApplied.13.014047}.
+F(4) in Ref. \cite{Gong2018} with $\kappa=-2J=1/a$, which has been proposed to be realizable in a system consists of two parallel fine-tuning optical lattices.
+Alternatively, the model can also be simulated with electric circuits with diodes that induce left-right asymmetry and electrical inductors for the imaginary chemical potential \cite{PhysRevB.99.201411,PhysRevApplied.13.014047}.
 The zero modes can be detected via prominent two-point impedance peaks.

-In summary, we have constructed a local non-hermitian 1D lattice model with a complex spectrum.
-We have presented several epieces of evidence that this model describes a left-moving chiral fermion in various approaches, and shown that it is stable against local perturbations.
-Our results suggest that with the help of non-hermiticity, an anomalous field theory may be realized in a non-hermitian lattice model with the same spacetime dimension.
-The non-hermiticity tracks the coupling of the lattice model with its nontrivial one higher dimensional bulk.
-Our theory also indicates that a chiral theory may be realized by coupling to some kinds of environments.
+Our theory indicates that a chiral theory may be realized by coupling to some kind of environments instead of a one-dimensional higher bulk.
 This provides an alternative possibility, besides the spontaneous symmetry breaking, for the origin of at least some chiral phenomena in nature.

+Notice added: After the completion of our work, we noticed a recent paper discussed similar issues about realizing anomalous theory on lattice model by Meng Cheng and Nathan Seiberg \cite{cheng2022lieb}.
+However, the details are quite different.
+They mainly focus on 1-dimensional bosonic spin chain, while we work on 1-dimensional fermionic model.

 \acknowledgments We are grateful to the helpful discussions with Zheng-Cheng Gu and Ling-Yan (Janet) Hung.
 This work was supported by National Key Research and Development Program of China (Grant No. 2016YFA0300300), NSFC (Grants No. 11861161001), the Science, Technology and Innovation Commission of Shenzhen Municipality (No. ZDSYS20190902092905285), and Center for Computational Science and Engineering at Southern University of Science and Technology.